ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/self_hosted_cicd_github/how-to-1.md

 In this learning path, you will discover how to configure and use an Arm64 runner that will build a .NET application for Arm64.
 Additionally, the CI/CD pipeline we will create is designed to generate an Arm64 Docker image of the application and then push the image to a Docker Hub repository.

+Before completing this learning path you can complete the Hello World [example](learning-paths/laptops-and-desktops/windows_cicd_github/)

+The existing WoA runner example primarily provides a basic "hello world" scenario that doesn't extend to actual application builds.
+In contrast, my learning path is tailored specifically for a Linux-based ARM environment and covers a comprehensive set of operations critical for real-world application deployment:
+Environment Setup: It includes detailed steps on preparing the self-hosted runner with necessary tools like the required .NET SDK and Docker, which are essential for building real applications, not just running simple scripts.
+Complex Workflow Configuration: My LP demonstrates how to use GitHub Actions to manage complex workflows involving multiple jobs and steps, along with job dependencies, which are crucial for sophisticated CI/CD pipelines.
+Building and Deployment: It goes beyond basic demonstrations to show how to build an ASP.NET application, create a Docker image of the application, and then push this image to a Docker repository on DockerHub.
+Security Practices: Furthermore, I’ve incorporated best practices for security by using GitHub secrets to securely store and retrieve credentials necessary for DockerHub, ensuring sensitive information is handled securely.

 ## Before you start
 To complete this learning path, you will need the following:
 1. A DockerHub account.
 You can set up a free account [here](https://hub.docker.com/signup)